 - Discharge from the penis

-- Lower abdominal discomfort
+- Lower belly discomfort

-Symptoms of chronic epididymitis may start more gradually.
+Symptoms of chronic epididymitis may start gradually.

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Epididymitis may be suspected based on the physical exam.
-Tests may be done to look for the underlying cause.
-These may include:
+The doctor may suspect epididymitis based on the exam.
+Tests may be done to look for the cause.
+They may include:

-- Urine tests
+- Urine tests and culture

 - Urethral swab

-- Blood tests
+- Blood and tissue tests

 - Testicular ultrasound

-Treatment is important to prevent permanent damage.
-The specific treatment will depend on the cause.
+The goal is to prevent damage to the testicle.
+The type of treatment depends on the cause.
 Options include:

-Medication such as:
+- Medicines, such as:

-If an STD is diagnosed, sexual partner(s) will need to be notified and treated.
+If an STI is diagnosed, sexual partner(s) will need to be told and treated.

-Surgery may be needed for severe chronic epididymitis.
+Hospital care may be needed for severe symptoms or infection.
+Surgery may be needed for severe, chronic epididymitis.

 National Kidney Foundation https://www.kidney.org